ganeti/ganeti/man/gnt-instance.rst

     cannot be assigned to any other instance until it gets released.

 mode
-    specifies the connection mode for this NIC: routed, bridged or openvswitch.
+    specifies the connection mode for this NIC: routed, bridged, ext or openvswitch.

 link